Batman Begins: Plot

-In Gotham City, a young Bruce Wayne falls down a dry well and is attacked by a swarm of bats, developing a fear of them.
-Attending the opera with his parents, Thomas and Martha, Bruce becomes frightened by performers masquerading as bats and asks to leave.
-Outside, mugger Joe Chill murders Bruce's parents in front of him, and the orphaned Bruce is raised by the family butler, Alfred Pennyworth.
+In Gotham City, a young Bruce Wayne falls down a well and develops a fear of bats.
+At the opera with his parents, Bruce is unsettled by performers masquerading as bats and asks to leave.
+Outside, a mugger, Joe Chill, murders Bruce's parents in front of him.
+Bruce is raised by the family butler, Alfred Pennyworth.

-Fourteen years later, Chill is paroled after testifying against mafia boss Carmine Falcone.
-Bruce intends to murder Chill to avenge his parents, but one of Falcone's assassins does so first.
-Bruce's childhood friend Rachel Dawes berates him for acting outside the justice system.
-After confronting Falcone, who tells him that real power comes from being feared, Bruce spends the next seven years traveling the world training in combat and immersing himself in the criminal underworld.
+Fourteen years later, Chill testifies against mafia crime boss Carmine Falcone, and is paroled.
+Bruce intends to murder Chill to avenge his parents, but an assassin in Falcone's employ kills him first.
+After confronting Falcone, who says real power comes from being feared, Bruce spends the next seven years traveling the world, training in combat, and immersing himself in the criminal underworld.

-In a Bhutan prison, he meets Henri Ducard, who recruits him to the League of Shadows led by Ra's al Ghul.
-After completing his training, Bruce learns that the League knows about Gotham and, believing the city is beyond saving, intends to destroy it.
-Bruce rejects the League and its mandate that killing is necessary, burning down their temple during his escape.
-Ra's is killed by falling debris, while Bruce saves the unconscious Ducard.
-Intent on fighting crime, Bruce returns to Gotham and takes an interest in his family's company, Wayne Enterprises, which is being taken public by the unscrupulous William Earle.
-Company archivist Lucius Fox, a friend of Bruce's father, allows Bruce access to prototype defense technologies, including a protective bodysuit and a heavily armored vehicle called a Tumbler.
-Bruce poses publicly as a shallow playboy, even to Rachel for a moment, while setting up a base in the caves beneath Wayne Manor and taking up the vigilante identity of "Batman," inspired by his childhood fear, which he has now conquered.
+In a Bhutan prison, Bruce is approached by Henri Ducard, who recruits him to the League of Shadows, led by Ra's al Ghul.
+After completing his training, he rejects the League and its mandate that all criminals should be killed.
+He escapes after learning the League believes Gotham is beyond saving and intends to destroy the city.
+He burns down their temple in the process.
+Ra's is killed by falling debris, while Bruce saves Ducard.

+Intent on fighting crime and redeeming Gotham, Bruce returns to Gotham and to his family's company, Wayne Enterprises, which is being taken public by businessman William Earle.
+Company archivist Lucius Fox, a friend of Bruce's father, allows him access to prototype defense technologies, including a protective bodysuit and the Tumbler, an armored vehicle.
+Bruce poses publicly as a shallow playboy while setting up base in the caves beneath Wayne Manor and taking up the vigilante identity of "Batman", inspired by his childhood fear, which he has now conquered.